fowku/snake/README.md

 # Snake Game 🐍

-This is simple snake game.
+This is a simple snake game.

 ## Available Scripts